aschultz37/germinal_center_finder/README.md

 - `quantification/` contains a .csv describing the morphology of each cell and the quantified amount of marker in each cell.

 # SCIMAP Setup
-Full documentatino available at: https://scimap.xyz/
+Full documentation available at: https://scimap.xyz/

 ## In Brief
 Set up a conda environment (such as by using Anaconda) called `scimap`.
 Activate the environment and install the requires packages, which are specified in the installation instructions on the SCIMAP website.

 # Running SCIMAP
-Relevant scripts are in the scimap/ directory in this repository.
+Relevant scripts are in the `scimap/` directory in this repository.
 Edit file paths as appropriate for your filesystem.
 Some parameters might need to be changed.
-See comments in code for parameters when using gc_finder.py as well.
+See comments in code for parameters when using `gc_finder.py` as well.
-**Strongly recommend** using scimap_gc_finder_analysis.py instead of the separate `scimap_analysis.py` and `gc_finder.py`.
+**Strongly recommend** using `scimap_gc_finder_analysis.py` instead of the separate `scimap_analysis.py` and `gc_finder.py`.
 N.B. `phenotype_workflow.csv` is project-specific and needs to be edited for given markers and phenotypes of interest.

 # Citations